MasterJ93/ATProtoKit/README.md

 </div>

 ---
+> [!WARNING]

-***This API library is highly unstable.
+> ***This API library is highly unstable.
 Things will change.
 Things are incomplete.
 Things will break.
 Until the project reaches version 1.0.0, stability will not be guaranteed.***

 ATProtoKit is an easy-to-understand API library that leverages the AT Protocol with the type-safety and ease-of-use you’ve come to expect with the Swift programming language.
 Whether you’re building a bot, a server app, or just another user-facing Bluesky client, this project should hopefully get you up to speed.